 - Camarillo Premium Outlets are open at 20% capacity – Notable re-openings include: Gucci, Marc Jacobs, Kate Spade and Versace.

-- Additional Retail Stores – including shops and boutiques in Old Town Camarillo and other local retail centers are open.
+- Additional Retail Stores including shops and boutiques in Old Town Camarillo and other local retail centers are open at 20% capacity.

 - Attractions – Studio Channel Islands Art Studio is open for private gallery visits only.
 Private tickets are available for those who would like to view the exhibitions.
-Visit website for dates.
+Virtual tours are also available.

 - Recreational Activities – Our public golf clubs, Sterling Hills Golf Club and Camarillo Springs Golf Course are open for tee time.
 Hiking can be enjoyed at Camarillo Grove Park or Hill Canyon Trail.